 I swear there must be a secret plan for Stockholm to put in a bid to host the Olympic Games.
 That, or they’re expecting a Swedish economic crisis, so they’re doing as much now as they possibly can.
 How else could you explain the amount of building activity going on around Stockholm at the moment?

 From the Royal Palace to Sergel’s Torg, the city is awash with scaffolding.
 Major buildings are either being given an external clean or a major renovation.
 In the case of Sergel’s Torg, the glass tower in the middle of Stockholm, the accompanying signs tell you it’s so this iconic Stockholm monument can live on well into the future.
 Personally, I think it’s ugly in a Blues Point Tower kind of way, and I can’t see what they could possibly do to make it look better.

 Speaking of Benny from ABBA.
-You know how I mentioned I inadvertently booked a hotel room which looked directly onto his business, Mono Music?
-Well guess who I saw this morning as I walked back towards my hotel room?
+Do you know how I mentioned I inadvertently booked a hotel room that looked directly onto his business, Mono Music?
+Well, guess who I saw this morning as I walked back to my hotel room?
 He was chatting with a woman with an English accent as I walked past by.
 Ten years ago I might have been interested in stopping and asking politely for a photograph.
 But that’s not where my head-space is, these days.
 My interest in Sweden started all those years ago with ABBA, but meeting a member of ABBA is not something I really want to do these days.
 OK, maybe Frida.

 I also saw the former presenter of the Swedish TV program, Allsang pa Skansen, Anders Lundin at T-Centralen, and that was mildly exciting too.